David Hensley Player Props: Astros vs. White Sox

 - In two of 20 games last year, Hensley drove in a run, and he picked up multiple RBIs both times.

-- In five of 20 games last year (25.0%), he scored a run, including two games with multiple runs.
+- He scored in five of 20 games last year (25.0%), including scoring multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.